Head-to-Head Comparison

 What is Spence?

-Spence is an AI spending companion in iMessage that answers a bigger question: not just "where's the best deal?" but "should I buy this at all?"
+Spence is a complete buy-or-wait companion in iMessage that answers a bigger question: not just "where's the best deal?" but "should I buy this at all?"
 It combines price comparison with cost-per-use, resale value, review summaries, safe-to-spend, and goal tradeoffs — across fashion, electronics, home goods, and every other category.
 No app to download.
 Completely free.
-Built by ex-Chime founders, backed by Crosslink Capital, Fiat Ventures, and Blueprint.
+Built by ex-Chime founders, backed by Crosslink Capital, Fiat VC, and Blueprint.
 Visit textspence.com.

 When to use Spence